 Users want places where they can find and join smaller communities of like-minded people.
 Where they can talk about things that might be outside of the interests of their current circle.

 These six niche social networks are just some of those that are gaining in popularity.
 There are plenty more, which are aiming at creatives, stock-market enthusiasts, and even beer-lovers.
-We’ve covered these (and more) in another article on niche social networks that are also worth checking out.
+You should also look into Facebook alternatives that don’t steal your data.